kcm2/ab/references/angelbeatshd.rst

 ==========

 ..
 NOTE::
-    | Right now, the people in the world are (in order of appearance/introduction): Hinata, Kanade, Yuri, Ooyama, Chaa, Iwasawa, Hisako, Noda, Shiina, Naoi (not introduced), Yusa, TK, Fujimaki, Takamatsu.
+    | Right now, the people in the world are (in order of appearance/introduction): Hinata, Kanade (1), Yuri, Ooyama, Chaa, Iwasawa, Hisako, Noda, Shiina, Naoi (not introduced), Yusa, TK, Fujimaki, Takamatsu.
     | The following have not been introduced yet: Matsushita, Irie, Sekine, Takeyama, Yui.

 Chapter 47